piraeusdatastore/piraeus-operator/README.md

 ## Deployment with Helm v3 Chart

-The operator can be deployed with Helm v3 chart in /charts.
+The operator can be deployed with Helm v3 chart in /charts as follows:

-- Label the worker nodes with `linstor.linbit.com/piraeus-node=true` such as;
+- Label the worker nodes with `linstor.linbit.com/piraeus-node=true` by
+  running:

     ```
-    kubectl label no my-worker-node linstor.linbit.com/piraeus-node=true
+    kubectl label node <NODE_NAME> linstor.linbit.com/piraeus-node=true
     ```

 - If you are deploying with images from private repositories, create